pmw1014/violin/README.md

 ### Extending Violin

 You can extend the Violin class to add custom rules, rule messages and field messages.
-This way, you can keep a tidy class to handle custom validation if you have any dependencies, like a database connection.
+This way, you can keep a tidy class to handle custom validation if you have any dependencies, like a database connection or language files.

 ```php
 class MyValidator extends Violin